cappe987/capmon/README.md

 capmon
 ```

-Filter by process name (in this case, the name "tcpdump").
-Optional, but should
-always be the last argument.
+Filter by process name.
+Use `-n` to specify one, or as last argument.
 Supports regex.
 ```
+capmon -n tcpdump -n trafgen
 capmon tcpdump
 ```